11 Best Starter Credit Cards (And All the Credit Questions You Were Afraid to Ask)

-While you should consider other options first, a store card may make sense if you shop with a specific brand frequently enough to make its rewards worthwhile.
+While you should consider other options first, a store card may make sense if you shop with a specific brand frequently enough to make its rewards program worthwhile.

-Figure out where the store card fits in with your overall credit-building strategy: It probably won’t be a good card to use for all purchases, for example, but it could help you qualify for better cards in the future.
+Figure out where the store card fits in with your overall credit-building strategy: It probably won’t be a good card to use for everyday purchases, for example, but it could help you qualify for better cards in the future.

 Just make sure you fully understand the terms — and read ample reviews — before you apply.
 See our best retail store card picks here.

 Although credit cards are valuable financial tools, they can be dangerous if you don’t understand how they work.